davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.expr/index.md

 ### Lab 11: Expression Trees

 For this assignment, you'll implement a class for representing and evaluating arithmetic expressions.
 It's a great excuse to use recursion, recursive structures, and polymorphism all within a single assignment!
 Even better — it happens to be useful.
 Make sure you write clean, well-documented code.
-You should note that you will not be using the `BinaryTree` or `BST` classes that we coded up in class for this assignment.
-Instead, you'll be writing a customized version of the binary tree as part of this assignment.
+You should note that you will not be using the `BinaryTree` or `BST` classes that we've been examining in lecture for this assignment.
+Instead, you'll be writing a class that manipulates nodes directly to form a kind of binary tree.

 #### Objectives